 Moms need to know what jobs are out there and which ones will fit their needs.
 Consultation with an experienced recruiter can help them reflect on their interests and priorities to pursue the right opportunities for them and their families.

 Sometimes there are things keeping moms from being able to work.
-If its transportation, child care, a specific accommodation need, etc. MOMentum can help!
+If it is transportation, child care, housing, a specific accommodation need, etc. MOMentum can help!

 David, Heartland Workforce Solutions